Gatheroxign34/Gatheroxign34/README.md

 ![Copy of GatheroSIGN34(2)](https://github.com/Gatheroxign34/U.S.-College-Debt-/assets/94628744/84f9f1e3-aca5-47a2-b5fc-85292c1a885b)

-- 🔭 I’m currentlylearning about ethical webscraping, natural language processing and large language models.
+- 🔭 I’m currently learning about ethical webscraping, natural language processing and large language models.
 - 🌱 I’m currently learning R (including dplyr and ggplot2)
 - 👯 I’m looking to collaborate on public policy projects related to youth, education, technology and accessibility.
 - 👯 I'm a broad thinker I'll collaborate on anything related to equity and access to education/resources/jobs/insurance.